Patriot League: History

 In 1995, Fordham resigned its full membership (leaving the league with seven full members) but continued as an associate member in football.
 In 1996, Fairfield and Ursinus joined as associate members in field hockey.
 (Fairfield left after the 2003 fall season and is now an associate member of the Northeast Conference.
 Ursinus left after the 2001 fall season and is now a full member of the Division III Centennial Conference.)
 In 1997, Towson joined as an associate member in football.
-(Towson left after the 2003 fall season to join the Atlantic 10 Conference, whose football conference would be absorbed by the Colonial Athletic Association in 2007.)
+(Towson left after the 2003 fall season to join the Atlantic 10 Conference, whose football conference would be absorbed by the Colonial Athletic Association, now the Coastal Athletic Association, in 2007.)
 In 1999, Hobart joined as an associate member in men's lacrosse and Villanova joined as an associate member in women's lacrosse.
 (Hobart left after the 2004 spring season, to join the ECAC Lacrosse League, while Villanova left after the 2006 spring season.)
 In 2001, American University joined as the eighth full member and Georgetown University joined as an associate member in football.
 Two schools announced in summer 2012 that they would join the league for the 2013–14 academic year, with Boston University making its announcement on June 15, and Loyola University Maryland doing so on August 29.

+In May 2024, the University of Richmond, who at the time was already an associate member of the league for women's golf, announced that they would also move their football program to the Patriot League for the 2025 season, becoming the Patriot League's first new football-playing member in over 20 years.

+On April 25, 2025, the College of William & Mary announced that it would be joining the Patriot League as a football-only associate member, starting in the 2026 season.
+The move similarly follows that of fellow in-state football rival University of Richmond, and brings the historic "Capital Cup" rivalry series between both schools into the Patriot league conference schedule.
+About six weeks later on June 5, Big East Conference member Villanova University announced it would also join Patriot League football in 2026.